twooldridge/workshop/results.md

 ---

-# Exploring other snpArcher output
+# Exploring other `snpArcher` output

 ## Genmap

-Now, let's look a little deeper at what snpArcher generates that doesn't show up on the QC dashboard.
-One particularly useful piece of the pipeline is the [genmap](https://github.com/cpockrandt/genmap) output, which computes genome mappability, or the proportion of the genome to which good quality reads can map. snpArcher uses this internally for QC, but it can be very useful for you to use when interpreting and filtering the results of **other** analyses.
-Let's take a look in R:
+Now, let's look a little deeper at what `snpArcher` generates that doesn't show up on the QC dashboard.
+One particularly useful piece of the pipeline is the [genmap](https://github.com/cpockrandt/genmap) output, which computes genome mappability, or the proportion of the genome to which good quality reads can map. `snpArcher` uses this internally for QC, but it can be very useful for you to use when interpreting and filtering the results of **other** analyses.
+Let's take a look in `R`:

 ```
 genmap =